json-api-dotnet/JsonApiDotNetCore/docs/usage/openapi-client.md

     }
     ```

-8. Extend your demo code to send a partial PATCH request with the help of our package:
+1. Extend the demo code to send a partial PATCH request with the help of our package:

     ```c#
     var updatePersonRequest = new UpdatePersonRequestDocument